-The NSW Government is proposing to upgrade Double Bay Wharf as part of the Transport Access Program.
+The NSW Government is planning to upgrade Double Bay Wharf as part of the Transport Access Program.

-We invited the community and stakeholders to provide feedback on the concept design between late March 2021 and early May 2021.
-We are preparing a consultation report that summarises the feedback we received and our responses.
+We invited the community and stakeholders to provide feedback on the Review of Environmental Factors between October and November 2021.
+We are preparing a submissions report that summarises the feedback we received and our responses.
 The report will be available on our website.
 Thank you to everyone who took the time to provide their feedback.

 Transport for NSW is improving Sydney’s ferry services for customers.
 New and upgraded wharves are being delivered as part of the NSW Government’s Transport Access Program.

 Customers with mobility needs are currently unable to access Bay Street from Double Bay Wharf unassisted.
 The existing wharf at Double Bay includes a set of tidal steps for ferries to berth and an access ladder for recreational boat users.
 A long jetty connects the wharf to land.

 The proposal includes a new dual-sided floating pontoon with a gangway, covered waiting area, customer seating and weather protection.
 The gangway connects to a jetty that provides an accessible route from street-level to board or alight a waiting ferry.